Celebrating Shabbat at Congregation B'nai Israel

 Erev (Evening) Shabbat Service - At 6:00 pm, our congregational service to welcome in the Sabbath begins.
 Our prayers are enhanced with music, reflection, and inspiration from Torah readings, sermons and stories.

-Family Shabbat Service –Typically on the second Friday of the month, CBI holds a Shabbat experience geared towards families with elementary-age children.
+Family Shabbat Service & Dinner –Most months, CBI holds a Shabbat experience geared towards families with elementary-age children.
 All ages are welcome for an abbreviated and lively service with a story, followed by dinner and an evening activity.
 There are no fees for the dinner; donations are welcomed.
 And, everyone is asked to bring a side-dish to share.

 Challah/French Toast Shabbat – Parents with children aged six or younger are invited to come to our CBI Challah/French Toast Shabbat service, at 9:00 AM usually on the fourth Saturday each month at the home of a congregant.
 Through song and movement, our Rabbi will introduce our youngest congregants to the fun spirit of the Jewish Sabbath and to its enduring messages: peace, friendship, and love.
 Please check the calendar here.